derryl0925/cse15l-lab-reports/lab1.md

 https://sdacs.ucsd.edu/~icc/index.php
 user: **username**@ucsd.edu
 pass: PID
-To change password: follow instructions @ https://drive.google.com/file/d/17IDZn8Qq7Q0RkYMxdiIR0o6HJ3B5YqSW/view Credit to Professor Politz for link above.
+To change password: follow instructions <a href="https://drive.google.com/file/d/17IDZn8Qq7Q0RkYMxdiIR0o6HJ3B5YqSW/view"> here </a>
+Credit to Professor Politz for link above.

 To download VScode, visit: https://code.visualstudio.com/

-To download git, visit: https://gitforwindows.org/ Follow steps here to set default terminal to **git bash** in VScode: <a href="https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994"> Something </a>
+To download git, visit: https://gitforwindows.org/ Follow steps <a href="https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994"> here </a> to set default terminal to **git bash** in VScode.
 Credit to Professor Politz for link above.

 **Now that we have finished the steps above, we will dive into remotely connecting.**